-The Muamalat Invest Islamic Equity Fund (hereinafter referred to as "the Fund") was constituted pursuant to the execution of a Deed dated 18 June 2019 between Muamalat Invest Sdn Bhd ("the Manager") and Maybank Trustees Berhad ("the Trustee").
-The Fund is governed by the Deed dated 18 June 2019 (referred to as "the Deed").
+The Muamalat Invest Islamic Equity Fund (hereinafter referred to as "the Fund") was constituted pursuant to the execution of a Deed dated 18 June 2019 as amended via its First Supplemental Deed dated 29 March 2023 between Muamalat Invest Sdn Bhd ("the Manager") and Maybank Trustees Berhad ("the Trustee").
+The Fund is governed by the Deed dated 18 June 2019 as amended via its First Supplemental Deed dated 29 March 2023 (collectively referred to as "the Deed").